Kotu Ellima: Setup

-An expanded Alquerque board is used.
-Four triangle boards are attached to the center of the four sides of an Alquerqe board.
+An expanded alquerque board is used.
+Four triangle boards are attached to the center of the four sides of an alquerque board.
 Each player has 24 pieces distinguishable from the other player.

-Pieces are placed on the intersections (or "points") of the board, and specifically on their half of the Alquerque board, the nearest triangular board and the triangular board on their right.
-Their last piece is placed on the point to the right of the central point of the Alquerque board.
+Pieces are placed on the intersections (or "points") of the board, and specifically on their half of the alquerque board, the nearest triangular board and the triangular board on their right.
+Their last piece is placed on the point to the right of the central point of the alquerque board.
 Only the central point is left vacant in the beginning of the game.